-11. Accords
+11. Necords

 Impacted Section S.C.
 Code of Regulations 88-440

 Rationale Amend to reflect current practice

-Recommendation B. Participant-A record shall be maintained for each participant which of as a minimum, the items listed below.
-All documents and entries shall be dated, and signed by the person making the entry.
-If symbols are used, explegends must be provided.
-(1) Report of a medical examination which was performed not most twelve (12) months prior to admission; (2) Report of psychological evaluation(s) as required by R. 88-430A; (3) Report of Social History which is updated annually, as available; (4) Current Individual Program Plan as required by R88-435 A; (5) Monthly summary notations of progress; (6) Record of unusual behavior incidents which are recorded at the occurrence; (7) Record of illness and accidents; (8) Authorization for emergency medical service; (9) Record of critical incidents.
-C. Confidentiality All information in a participant's record shall be confidentiality All information in a participant's record shall be confidentiality.
+Rationale Recommendation Amend to reflect current practice B. Participant-A record shall be maintained for each participant which contains, as a minimum, the items listed below.
+All documents and entries shall be legible, dated, and signed by the person making the entry.
+If symbols are used, explanatory legends must be provided.
+(1) Report of a medical examination which was performed not more than twelve (12) months prior to admission; (2) Report of psychological evaluation(s) as required by R. 88-430A; (3) Report of Social History which is updated annually, as available; (4) Current Individual Program Plan as required by R88-435 A; (5) Monthly summary notations of progress; (6) Record of unusual behavior incidents which are recorded at the time of occurrence; (7) Record of illness and accidents; (8) Authorization for emergency medical service; (9) Record of critical incidents.
+C. Confidentiality All information in a participant's record shall be considered privileged and confidential.
+Staff shall not disclose or knowingly permit the disclosure of any information concerning the client or his family directly to any

 unauthorized person.
 Compliance with HIPAA

 Other Impacted Entities None

 Littles